-which means that a state transitions only on the previous state and the current action.
-Thus, only the last state and action are interesting regarding the decision for the next state.
+which means that a state’s transition is based only on the previous state and the current action.
+Thus, only the last state and action are considered when deciding on the next state.

-In a Markov Decision Process, the agents are trying to find a policy which maximizes the sum of discounted expected rewards.
-The standard solution for this is through iterative search method which searches for a fized point of the Bellman equation:
+In a Markov decision process, the agents are trying to find a policy that maximises the sum of discounted expected rewards.
+The standard solution for this uses an iterative search method that searches for a fixed point of the Bellman equation: